carpentries-incubator/hpc-intro/index.md

 * Identify problems a cluster can help solve
 * Use the UNIX shell (also known as terminal or command line) to connect to a cluster.
-* Download files from the internet directly on a cluster.
+* Transfer files onto a cluster.
 * Submit and manage jobs on a cluster using a scheduler.
 * Observe the benefits and limitations of parallel execution.